If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 • Wear comfortable shoes that provide adequate support.

-Patients with diabetes should have their doctor monitor their blood levels, as blood sugar levels play such a huge role in diabetic care.
+Patients with diabetes should have their doctor monitor their blood levels because blood sugar levels play such a huge role in diabetic care.
 Monitoring these levels on a regular basis is highly advised.

 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.

-If you have any questions please feel free to contact our office located in Louisville, KY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Louisville, KY.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Read more about How to Care for Diabetic Foot
+Read more about Diabetic Foot Care

 Exercising your feet regularly with the proper foot wear is a great way to prevent injuries.
-If you have any concerns about your feet, contact Dr. Steven Shlonsky of Louisville, Kentucky.
-Dr. Shlonsky will treat your foot and ankle needs.
+If you have any concerns about your feet, contact Dr. Steven Shlonsky of Kentucky.
+Dr. Shlonsky can provide the care you need to keep you pain-free and on your feet.

 How to Prevent Running Injuries